Julian Fane (diplomat): Life

-An extract from a letter written by Edward Granville, the 3rd Earl St Germans, to his son (dated Aug 5, 1850) reads: "Julian Fane has just gained his gold medal at Cambridge from his best English poem.
+An extract from a letter written by Edward Granville, the 3rd Earl St Germans, to his son (dated Aug 5, 1850) reads: "Julian Fane has just gained his gold medal at Cambridge for his best English poem.
 [His Mother] went down to hear him recite it.
 He must by all accounts be a remarkably clever young man, besides being a wonderful musician."

 In 1852 he issued Poems, and a translation of Heine in 1854.

 Fane married Lady Adine Eliza Anne, daughter of George Cowper, 6th Earl Cowper, in 1866.
 They had one son (who did not reach adulthood) and a daughter, Ethel Anne Priscilla, who married William Grenfell, 1st Baron Desborough.
 Lady Adine Fane died in October 1868, only a few months after the birth of her son.
 Fane only survived her by two years and died in 1870.

 He died at 29 Portman Square, London, on 19 April 1870.